Technigo/project-music-releases/README.md

 # Music Releases

-In this project we created a website using external data from Spotify which we rendered on the browser using React components.
+In this project we (Josefin, Lisen and Stephannie) created a website using external data from Spotify which we rendered on the browser using React components.

 ## The problem